Netflix-Skunkworks/aardvark/README.md

 So if you are monitoring `n` accounts, you will always need `n+1` roles. (`n` AardvarkRoles and `1` AardvarkInstanceProfile).

+Note: For locally running aardvark, you don't have to take care of the AardvarkInstanceProfile.
+Instead, just attach a policy which contains "sts:AssumeRole" to the user you are using on the AWS CLI to assume Aardvark Role.
+Also, the same user should be mentioned in the trust policy of Aardvark Role for proper assignment of the privileges.

 ## Gather Access Advisor Data

 You'll likely want to refresh the Access Advisor data regularly.
 We recommend running the `update` command about once a day.
 Cron works great for this.